viamrobotics/docs/docs/note.md

 {{< figure src="/img/figure-shortcode.png"  alt="The shortcode used to display an image, its caption, and its attribution." title="Figure Shortcode" >}}

-This shortcode places the caption (i.e., the "title") above the table.
+This shortcode places the caption (that is the "title") above the table.
 The **title** is set in 12pt italic with a green underline.

 Figure styles the Attribution text as body text.